-The bill, H.B.
-No. 2834, amends Section 54.366(a) of the Education Code to expand eligibility for tuition and fee exemptions at public institutions of higher education for students who were under the conservatorship of the Department of Family and Protective Services.
-The amendments specify that students are exempt from tuition and fees if they were under conservatorship on the day preceding their 18th birthday, on or after their 14th birthday if eligible for adoption, on the day they graduated high school, or during an academic term in which they were enrolled in a dual credit course.
-Notably, the bill removes the previous stipulation that these conditions only applied if the relevant dates were on or after September 1, 2009.
+The bill amends Section 54.366(a) of the Education Code to expand eligibility for tuition and fee exemptions at public institutions of higher education for students who were under the conservatorship of the Department of Family and Protective Services.
+The amendments remove the requirement that the adoption or permanent managing conservatorship must occur on or after September 1, 2009, thereby allowing more students who were previously in conservatorship to qualify for these exemptions.
+The bill specifies that eligible students must have been under conservatorship on the day preceding their 18th birthday, on or after their 14th birthday if they were also eligible for adoption, on the day they graduated from high school, or during an academic term in which they were enrolled in a dual credit course.

 Statutes affected: Introduced: Education Code 54.366 (Education Code 54)